carlodev/AirfoilGmsh.jl/README.md

 Features:

 ## version 0.1.2
-- Create the 3D mesh with periodic boundaries on Z directionµ
+- Create the 3D mesh with periodic boundaries on Z direction
 - You can spacify the type of elements: TRI/TETRA or QUAD/HEX

 ## version 0.1.1